-Iowa City Felony Defense Attorney
+Iowa City & Davenport Felony Drug Crimes Attorney

 Unlike for misdemeanor drug offenses, such as marijuana possession, the sentencing guidelines for felony drug crimes in Iowa carry lengthy jail terms and significant fines.
 Federal convictions for drug crimes carry lengthy prison sentences and have harsh mandatory minimum penalties.